MiloTodt/periphery/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

+Take a look here before pushing in case you broke something!

 ## Pushing changes

 make sure that you are in the base directory for the project (periphery)